ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 # Introduction {#Background}

-This specification defines a Uniform Resource Name namespace for UUIDs (Universally Unique IDentifiers), also known as GUIDs (Globally Unique IDentifiers).
+This specification defines the UUIDs (Universally Unique IDentifiers) and the UUID Uniform Resource Name (URN) namespace.
+UUIDs are also known as GUIDs (Globally Unique IDentifiers).
 A UUID is 128 bits long and requires no central registration process.

 The use of UUIDs is extremely pervasive in computing.
 They comprise